Council leader close to Brussels 'bomb' drama

 Coun Simon Blackburn was in Brussels on business when the incident, at Brussels Central railway station unfolded.

-The council leader was in a cafe close to the scene and saw first hand the police response.
+The council leader, who is a member of the EU Committee of the Regions, appointed by the Government, was in a cafe close to the scene and saw first hand the police response.

 He told reporters: "I was about 300 yards away from Brussels Central station.